vertigis/vertigis-web-samples/README.md

-# Geocortex Web SDK Samples
+# VertiGIS Studio Web SDK Samples

 ![CI](https://github.com/geocortex/vertigis-web-samples/workflows/CI/badge.svg)

 View the samples at [https://vertigis-web-samples.netlify.app](https://vertigis-web-samples.netlify.app).

-This project includes a collection of samples that demonstrates how to configure and customize [Geocortex Web](https://www.geocortex.com/products/gxw/) apps using the [Geocortex Web SDK](https://developers.geocortex.com/docs/web/sdk-overview/).
-Before diving into the SDK, be sure to check out our [Developer Center](https://developers.geocortex.com/docs/web/overview/) to learn the various concepts of building and configuring Geocortex Web applications.
-There is a surprising amount that can be accomplished through [layout](https://developers.geocortex.com/docs/web/configuration-layout-getting-started/), [app config](https://developers.geocortex.com/docs/web/configuration-app-config-getting-started/), and [Geocortex Workflow](https://www.geocortex.com/products/geocortex-workflow/) which can be [configured in the app config](https://developers.geocortex.com/docs/web/tutorial-run-workflow-app-config/) without even needing to use the SDK!
+This project includes a collection of samples that demonstrates how to configure and customize [VertiGIS Studio Web](https://www.geocortex.com/products/gxw/) apps using the [VertiGIS Studio Web SDK](https://developers.geocortex.com/docs/web/sdk-overview/).
+Before diving into the SDK, be sure to check out our [Developer Center](https://developers.geocortex.com/docs/web/overview/) to learn the various concepts of building and configuring VertiGIS Studio Web applications.
+There is a surprising amount that can be accomplished through [layout](https://developers.geocortex.com/docs/web/configuration-layout-getting-started/), [app config](https://developers.geocortex.com/docs/web/configuration-app-config-getting-started/), and [VertiGIS Workflow](https://www.geocortex.com/products/geocortex-workflow/) which can be [configured in the app config](https://developers.geocortex.com/docs/web/tutorial-run-workflow-app-config/) without even needing to use the SDK!

 Check out the [hosted samples viewer](https://vertigis-web-samples.netlify.app/) for an easy way to run the samples in your browser without needing to run the project locally.
 The source for each sample is located within the [samples](samples) directory of this project.